 What do I do with my old blue box?

-After December 31, 2025, you are encouraged to reuse your Blue Boxes around your home.
+You are encouraged to reuse your Blue Boxes around your home.
 They could be used for storage, transferring recycling from inside the home to the recycling cart, and so much more.

 Are there different sized recycling carts?